adamkingsbury/frappe-dev-notes/dashboards/README.md

 * __method__: Optional.
 You almost certainly don't need this.
 The dot notation function call to a whitelisted server side (python) function.
 If you do not provide this, the dashboard will default to the functionality provided by *frappe.desk.notifiactions.get_open_count* The default method counts the number of **"open"** documents.
 The rules for what constitutes an open document can be defined in frappe hooks.
 The default function also handles heatmap data.
-* __fieldname__: a fieldname from the current doctype that will be used as a key into other related doctypes
+* __fieldname__: String.
+The default column name in related doctypes to find a refernece to the primary doctype record.
 * __non_standard_fieldnames__: An object containing key value pairs.
-If some docs don't use the same key fieldname, you can map individul exceptions here.
+If some docs don't use the same key fieldname, you can map individual exceptions here.
 Format for the map is:
   * __Key__: string.
 The related doctype name.
 This is the table where we will need to find the key in a different field
   * __Value__: string.
 The fieldname in the related doctype that will contain the reference to the name (ID) of the primary doc.
 * __internal_links__: defines a different kind of link.
 If your primary doctype has child tables, and those tables reference another doctype, then this defines which field in the child table to use as a key back to the related doctype name field.
 The structure is: